 To Like Me or Not to Like Me

 I shudder and cringe when a client asks me to put a Facebook like button on their homepage.

 What image are you trying to convey about your company?

 Should a cancer medical practice have a ‘Like’ button on their homepage?

 Should a pizza parlor have a ‘Like’ button on their homepage?

-Besides nothing looks worse than having a like button showing 6 people like you on your business website homepage.
+Besides, nothing looks worse than having a like button showing 6 people like you on your business website homepage.
 This is like having a Blog with your most recent posting dated Dec 2008.
 Blogs and social network pages take lots of work.
-This means dedicating time to manage your pages on a daily basis.
+This means dedicating time to manage your pages daily.

-As you continue to build and mange your online presence on the Web, try to remember to simple rules;
+As you continue to build and manage your online presence on the Web, try to remember the following simple rules.

 Google is for searching.
 Facebook is for socializing.

 Google vs Facebook, how Google could dominate Facebook